vkostiou/GprotPRED/README.md

 It uses profile Hidden Markov Models (pHMMs) for the four known heterotrimeric Galpha protein families, the Gbeta and the Ggamma subunit in order to classify a set of protein sequences into the appropriate G-protein family.
-This is a standalone version of GprotPRED tool for local execution.
+This is a standalone version of [GprotPRED] (http://aias.biol.uoa.gr/GprotPRED/) tool for offline use.

 DEPENDENCIES